imldresden/mp-survey/README.md

 ## Running the Webpage

-In the project directory, you can run:

-### `npm install`

-Install all the libraries you need to get the app running using the list from `package.json`.
+1. `npm install` installs all the libraries you need to get the app running using the list from `package.json`.

-### `npm run prepare`

-Run this command prior to `npm run dev` to update the webpage with any changes.
+2. `npm run build` updates and exports `index.html`, and the files in `dist/assets` for a static website.

-### `npm run dev`

-Runs the site locally in development mode.<br />
+3. `npm run dev` the site locally (see link to localhost) in development mode (updates to src files reload the site).
-It should provide a link to localhost to view the site in your browser.

 ## Uploading Survey Papers